makyo/writing/work/sawtooth/overclassification/overclassification.md

 She cleaned the kitchen and picked up all the blankets on the beanbag.

-The only thing missing was her catalog of folktales.
+She slowly reorganized her life around this Amber-shaped hole, and the only thing left missing was her catalog of folktales.